breconm/Windows-Security-Audit/README.md

 # Windows Security Audit Script (PowerShell)

-This project is a PowerShell-based Windows security audit tool created by Brecon N., a cybersecurity student.
+This project is a PowerShell-based Windows security audit tool created by Brecon Ndamamjoh, a cybersecurity student.
 The script performs a local audit of key system security settings and outputs easy-to-read results for basic hardening and awareness.

 ## 🔍 What It Checks